flexirest/flexirest/README.md

 Flexirest::Base.base_url = "https://www.example.com/api/v1"
 ```

 Any `base_url` settings in specific classes override this declared default.
+You can also assign an array of URLs to `base_url` and Flexirest will randomly pull one of the URLs for each request, giving you a very simplistic load balancing (it doesn't know about the health or load levels of the backends).

 You can then use your new class like this:

 ```ruby
 # Create a new person